Financial help for private renters

 It’s important to make decisions based on your individual circumstances.
-If you’re in financial hardship but still have an income, contact our Financial Hardship Advocates to start the conversation.
 If your main source of income is Centrelink, a Financial Counsellor might be best placed to help.

 At this point, preventing eviction is your priority.
 Speak to your landlord or letting agent about your financial challenges and see if you can reach agreement on a payment arrangement; discuss how you plan to pay any arrears and be honest about what you can actually afford right now.

 If that doesn’t work, you’ll need to connect with your nearest Tenancy Advice and Advocacy Service.
 These organisations provide free, independent information, advice, and support to help you navigate tenancy issues, including payments or concessions you may be able to access to stabilise your lease.
 Links to the relevant organisation for each state are listed below.

 If you’re already receiving a relevant Centrelink benefit, or you submit a claim for one of the eligible payments, Services Australia will automatically assess if you’re eligible for Rent Assistance.

 To be considered eligible, you must rent your home and be liable for costs above a specified rent threshold, as well as being in receipt of a social security or veterans’ income support payment and/or Family Tax Benefit Part A at greater than the base rate.

 If you’re having problems paying your rent this month, or have fallen into arrears, you can also apply for an advance payment of your benefits.
 This means, if approved, you’ll get part of your allowance paid early; but be aware that you’ll have to pay it all back through a reduction in your future payments.